 The provision, maintenance, support and access to software available for installation is funded by the university and provided at no additional cost to staff.

 Some software licensing costs may be applicable for non-standard software.

 Software downloaded from external websites will incur download charges if you access these sites on your personal device.

-If you cannot access the software installation rights page or the rights have not been granted after 30 minutes, please contact the IT Service Desk.
+If you cannot download the software or access the software installation rights page, or the rights have not been granted after 30 minutes, please contact the IT Service Desk.

 Some software applications may save your working files to local storage (C or D drive) by default, it is your responsibility to maintain backups of these files in other locations (S: drive, removable media such as USB drive or CD) in case of hard drive failure.